elandsness/stresscpubash/readme.md

 utilized by the hardware.

 #Usage
+stresscpu.sh <num_processes> <num_seconds>
+Both arguments are optional.
-stresscpu.sh 9 30 #This will spawn 9 processes for 30 seconds.
+For example: "stresscpu.sh 9 30" will spawn 9 processes for 30 seconds.
 If you are looking to peg the CPU to 100% of available resources, set the number of processes to spawn to the number of threads your CPU can handle plus one.